-I grew up in Newark, New Jersey and Jackson, Michigan.
-After earning my BA in English and History from the University of Michigan, I moved to New York to pursue a job in publishing and to try to get on Jeopardy.
+I grew up in New Jersey and Michigan.
+After earning my BA in English and History from the University of Michigan, I moved to New York to pursue a job in publishing and become a Jeopardy contestant.
 Goals accomplished, I enrolled at Emory University School of Law to obtain a juris doctorate.

-Initially I practiced corporate international tax law, but then decided to focus on labor litigation.
+Initially I practiced corporate international tax law, but then focused on labor litigation.
 A high point of my trial work was receiving a U.S. Department of Labor Meritorious Achievement Award for Marshall v.
 Georgia Southwestern, a case of first impression addressing equal pay in higher education.

 After twelve years of litigating, I was one of the youngest individuals appointed as a U.S. Administrative Law Judge.
-During the next few years although I talked about writing a novel, I concentrated on writing legal opinions and articles.
-In 2009, my friends and four children challenged me to seriously pursue my dream.
-My first attempt, a non-fiction essay entitled Maybe I Should Hug You received an Alabama Writer’s Conclave Award.
-A retooled version of that piece was printed online in April 2010 by MORE Magazine online as More Hugs Less Fear.
-As my writing career took off, I realized I wanted to devote my full energies to my passion, so I resigned my lifetime appointment.
+During the next few years I talked about writing a novel, but I concentrated on writing legal opinions and articles although my friends and four children challenged me to seriously pursue my dream.
+In 2009, my first attempt, a non-fiction essay entitled Maybe I Should Hug You, received an Alabama Writer’s Conclave Award.
+A retooled version of that piece appeared in April 2010 in MORE Magazine online as More Hugs Less Fear.
+As my writing took off, I realized I had to make a choice between my legal career and my passion.
+I resigned my lifetime appointment.